JorisPaarde/my-vegan-recipes/README.md

 when adding an ingredient line with javascript, the dropdown menu did not work. hardcoded in stead of db generated.
 When liking a recipe without being logged in site crashed. check if logged user added.
+When adding a really long title the text would flow outside the recipe card. fixed by adding webkit-line-clamp.